-The Canadian Internet Use Survey (CIUS) was administered in 2007 from October 14th to November 1st and from November 11th to 29th to a sub-sample of the dwellings in the Labour Force Survey (LFS) sample, and therefore its sample design is closely tied to that of the LFS.
-The LFS design is briefly described in Sections 5.1 to 5.4.3 Sections 5.5 and 5.6 describe how the CIUS departed from the basic LFS design in 2007.
+The Canadian Internet Use Survey (CIUS) was administered in 2009 from November 15th to December 3rd to a sub-sample of the dwellings in the Labour Force Survey (LFS) sample, and therefore its sample design is closely tied to that of the LFS.
+A detailed description of the LFS design is available in the Statistics Canada publication entitled Methodology of the Canadian Labour Force Survey, Catalogue no. 71-526-XPB.
+Sections 5.1 and 5.2 describe how the CIUS departed from the basic LFS design in 2009.